Brazil corruption probe widens; Senate leader, BTG Pactual CEO arrested

 Esteves, 47, has drawn on powerful connections in politics and global finance to steer BTG Pactual through turbulent times as Brazil's economy plunged into a sharp recession.

 BTG Pactual's major deals with Petrobras have drawn the attention of investigators, including the bank's stake in Sete Brasil Participacoes SA, a supplier of oil-drilling platforms that has been swept up in the probe.
-BTG Pactual also bought half of Petrobras' Africa unit in 2013.
+BTG Pactual also bought a stake in Petrobras' Africa unit a few years ago.

 Last quarter, credit to oil and gas and infrastructure companies, which are the most impacted industries in the widening graft probe, accounted for about 16 percent of BTG's loan book.
 That is the largest exposure among Brazil's listed traded banks, according to Thomson Reuters data.